mostsignificant/mostsignificant.github.io/_posts/2024-01-07-12-interesting-hobby-software-development-project-ideas-for-2024.markdown

 ## Conclusion

 There are never not enough ideas for hobby projects - and this year might be the best opportunity to start a new one!
-Even if you did not find something in this list you might be able to build upon one of those ideas to implement your own next project.
+Even if you did not find something in this list, you might be able to build upon one of those ideas to implement your own next project.
 Keep on coding and keep on creating!